News

 Posted · Author

 Katherine Ellis is co-author of a recently published paper discussing how medical practitioners can provide a holistic and accurate delivery of a fragile X diagnosis to families, recognising both the strengths and challenges experienced by this community.
 This article was led by parents and caregivers of people with fragile X syndrome, with input from researchers, including Katherine.
-Katherine specifically contributed to the scientific discussion of the available evidence outlining the strengths associated with fragile X syndrome, and reflections how the medical model may have contributed to the research gap on the the positive attributes of those with Fragile X Syndrome.
+Katherine specifically contributed to the scientific discussion of the available evidence outlining the strengths associated with fragile X syndrome, and reflections on how the medical model may have contributed to the research gap on the positive attributes of those with fragile X Syndrome.
 With acknowledging such strengths, this article aims to enhance our understanding and improve support for families navigating a Fragile X diagnosis.

 Read the full paper here: